 In iterative algorithms, communication participated in by all the workers happens once or more per iteration.
 This makes communication algorithm performance crucial to the efficiency of the whole application.
 We call this “Collective Communication”.
 Rather than fixing communication patterns, we decided to separate this layer out and provide collective communication abstraction.
 Collective communication features in MPI [15], designed for HPC systems and supercomputers.
 While well defined, there are many limitations.
 It cannot support high level data abstractions other than arrays, objects, and related communication patterns on them, e.g. shuffling on key-values or message passing along edges in graphs.
 Another drawback is that it forces users to focus on every detail of a communication call.
 For example, users have to calculate the buffer size for data receiving, which is difficult to obtain in many applications as the amount of sending data may be very dynamic and unknown to the receivers.

 In response to these issues, we present Harp library.
 Harp provides data abstractions and related communication abstractions with optimized implementation.
-By plugging Harp into Hadoop, we convert MapReduce model to Map-Collective model and enable efficient in-memory communication between map tasks across a variety of applications.
-The word “harp” symbolizes how parallel processes cooperate through collective communication for efficient data processing, just as strings in harps can make concordant sound (See Figure 1).
-The inclusion of collective communication abstraction and Map-Collective model means Harp is neither a replication of MPI nor an attempt to transplant MPI into the Hadoop system [16].
+By plugging Harp into Hadoop, we convert MapReduce model to Map-Collective model and enable efficient in-memory communication between map tasks across a variety of important data analysis applications.
+The word “harp” symbolizes how parallel processes cooperate through collective communication for efficient data processing, just as strings in harps can make concordant sound (See Figure 2).
+The inclusion of collective communication abstraction and Map-Collective model means Harp is neither a replication of MPI nor an attempt to transplant MPI into the Hadoop system [16], as we will elaborate in subsequent sections.

-In the rest of this paper, Section 2 talks about related work.
-Section 3 discusses the abstraction of collective communication.
+In the rest of this paper, Section 2 discusses about related work.
+Section 3 descirbes the abstraction of collective communication.
 Section 4 shows how Map-Collective model works in Hadoop-Harp.
-Section 5 gives examples of several applications implemented in Harp.
+Section 5 gives several applications implemented in Harp.
 Section 6 shows the performance of Harp through benchmarking on the applications.